ramalho/orablog/forget-the-boxes.rst

 As for tuples, better make sure they only hold immutable object references before trying to use them as dictionary keys or set elements.

-    This post was inspired by chapter 8 of my `Fluent Python`_ book.
+    This post was based on chapter 8 of my `Fluent Python`_ book.
 That chapter, titled *Object references, mutability and recycling* also covers the semantics of function parameter passing, best practices for mutable parameter handling, shallow copies and deep copies, and the concept of weak references -- among other topics.
 The book focuses on Python 3 but most of its content also applies to Python 2.7, like everything in this post.

 .. _Fluent Python: http://shop.oreilly.com/product/0636920032519.do
 .. _Data Model: https://docs.python.org/3/reference/datamodel.html#objects-values-and-types